jonlevi/enFoldX/README.md

 4) Run AlphaFold3 Folding on Input Sequences
 5) Extract Features from Predicted Structures and Confidence Metadata

 The key idea of this pipeline is to set things up so that we can parallelize as much as possible.
 The MSA is run on each unique sequence independently and thus can be parallelized across each one.
 The Folding is run on each TCR-pMHC complex independently, and thus can be parallelized as well.
+This README goes through a full example of going from TCR:pMHC sequences --> enFoldX features.
+All of the data for the examples can be found in `examples/`

 ### Step 0: Format Sequences Input
 In order to run this pipeline, you will need a CSV that contains one row for every TCR-pMHC complex you wish to predict.
 Each row should have four columns containing the sequences of the TCRa, TCRb, MHC, and Peptide chains using 1-letter amino acid codes.
 By default, the pipeline assumes that the columns are named ["A_seq","B_seq","M_seq","P_seq"] respectively, although you can pass in custom column names using the optional flags to each script.
 If you are starting from VDJ+CDR3 calls, we recommend you use [stitchr](https://jamieheather.github.io/stitchr/index.html) to get full length TCRa and TCRb sequences.
 For MHC sequence information, you can look up the allele in [Uniprot](https://www.uniprot.org/uniprotkb) or IPD-IMGT/HLA at https://www.ebi.ac.uk/ipd/imgt/hla/alleles/.

-An example file can be found in `examples/example_input_tcr_pmhcs.csv`
+Our tutorial example file can be found in `examples/example_input_tcr_pmhcs.csv`

 ### Step 1: Format JSONs for running AlphaFold3 MSA for each unique sequence
 ```bash